venichka/DFB_Pulse_text/Response_DFB_Pulse_PRApplied.md

 **Review**

 *My main criticism of the paper concerns the statement that the calculations reveal an "optimal" beam size, yielding the shortest response time.
 From Fig.2(b) one sees that the shortest response time corresponds to a very flat minimum in the red curve.
 I doubt the robustness of this minimum as the system's parameters, or the level of approximation of the theory, are changed.
-I strongly suggest that the Authors rephrase the text, claiming that d\~15um corresponds to the minimum size to achieve a short response time, and not the optimal size.*
+I strongly suggest that the Authors rephrase the text, claiming that $d \sim 15 \mu\text{m}​$ corresponds to the minimum size to achieve a short response time, and not the optimal size.*

 **Response**

-**1.** We rephrase the text claiming that $d \sim 15 \mu \text{m}​$ corresponds to the minimum size to achieve the shortest response time, rather than the optimal size.
+We agree with the referee that the minimum is flat and some unaccounted effects, such as non-ideal plasmonic structure, inhomogeneous distribution of the active medium, etc., may change the value of the size beam for which the response time is minimal.
+We rephrase the text claiming that $d \sim 15 \mu \text{m}​$ corresponds to the minimum size to achieve the short response time for considered structure, rather than the optimal size.

 **Review**